taralli-labs/taralli-protocol/docs/taralli-design.md

 use the `request builder`

-- `proving_system_id` obtained by taralli systems crate definitions
+- `proving_system_id` obtained by taralli primitives crate system definitions
-- `proving_system_information` also obtained by taralli systems crate definitions
+- `proving_system_information` also obtained by taralli primitives crate system definitions

 Once the proving system information type has been laid out, the requester fills in the necessary data for this struct using whatever tools necessary given their understanding of the compute request they are making to give the provider the necessary information they need to perform the compute task and prove it in the process.